Ditch the floor exercises to build a strong, stable foundation for your body.

 A strong lower body is the foundation for an active, independent life.
 But if you have trouble getting down on and back up off of the floor, popular strength moves like glute bridges and clamshells aren’t always an option.

 And that’s not a problem at all.
-Standing lower-body exercises can actually deliver greater benefits than seated or on-the-floor versions, says Michael Osaki, P.T., founder and director of Greenwood Physical Therapy in Seattle.
+Standing exercises that strengthen the lower body can actually deliver greater benefits than seated or on-the-floor versions, says Michael Osaki, P.T., founder and director of Greenwood Physical Therapy in Seattle.

 “When you’re standing, you exercise your muscles in a functional way, or in the same way you are required to use them every day when you get up from a chair,” Osaki explains.
 “Also, standing exercises are weight-bearing, meaning they put downward stress on your bones to promote bone strength and mineral density.”